auth0/docs/articles/architecture-scenarios/implementations/spa-api/api-implementation-nodejs.md

 - **express-jwt**: This module lets you authenticate HTTP requests using JWT tokens in your Node.js applications.
 It provides several functions that make working with JWTs easier.
 For more information refer to the [express-jwt GitHub repository](https://github.com/auth0/express-jwt).

 - **body-parser**: This is a Node.js body parsing middleware.
-It extracts the entire body portion of an incoming request stream and exposes it on `req.body` as something easier to interface with.For more information and several alternatives refer to the body-parser GitHub repository.
+It extracts the entire body portion of an incoming request stream and exposes it on `req.body` as something easier to interface with.
+For more information and several alternatives refer to the body-parser GitHub repository.

 To install these dependencies run the following: